rabbitmq/rules_erlang/README.md

     └── unit_SUITE.erl
 ```

-And that the convention is followed where, using the `dest` attribute of the `erlc` rule:
+And that the convention is followed where, using the `dest` attribute of the `erlang_bytecode` rule:
 1. Compiled production bytecode is placed in `ebin`
 2. Compiled test bytecode is placed in `src`
 3. Compiled test suite and test helper bytecode is placed in `test`

 The example above follows these conventions.

+## Additional examples

+- https://github.com/rabbitmq/lz4-erlang uses rules_erlang with bzlmod and compiles native extensions
+- https://github.com/rabbitmq/rabbitmq-server provides a complex example of usage

 ## Copyright and License